jonasegehrke/react-portfolio/README.md

 # Portfolio
-This project is in working progress
+This project is work in progress

 For current deployed version use this [link](https://jonasgehrke.herokuapp.com/)